Yugoslav Partisans: Objectives

 One of two objectives of the movement, which was the military arm of the Unitary National Liberation Front (UNOF) coalition, led by the Communist Party of Yugoslavia (KPJ) and represented by the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ), the Yugoslav wartime deliberative assembly, was to fight the occupying forces.
 Until British supplies began to arrive in appreciable quantities in 1944, the occupiers were the only source of arms.
-The other objective was to create a federal multi-ethnic communist state in Yugoslavia.
-To this end, the KPJ attempted to appeal to all the various ethnic groups within Yugoslavia, by preserving the rights of each group.
+The other objective was "to establish a communist-ruled Yugoslav state."
+To this end, the KPJ attempted to appeal to the various ethnic groups within Yugoslavia, by preserving the rights of each group.

 The objectives of the rival resistance movement, the Chetniks, were the retention of the Yugoslav monarchy, ensuring the safety of ethnic Serb populations, and the establishment of a Greater Serbia through the ethnic cleansing of non-Serbs from territories they considered rightfully and historically Serbian.
 Relations between the two movements were uneasy from the start, but from October 1941 they degenerated into full-scale conflict.
 To the Chetniks, Tito's pan-ethnic policies seemed anti-Serbian, whereas the Chetniks' royalism was anathema to the communists.
 In the early part of the war Partisan forces were predominantly composed of Serbs.
 In that period names of Muslim and Croat commanders of Partisan forces had to be changed to protect them from their predominantly Serb colleagues.

 After the German retreat forced by the Soviet-Bulgarian offensive in Serbia, North Macedonia, and Kosovo in the autumn of 1944, the conscription of Serbs, Macedonians, and Kosovar Albanians increased significantly.
 By late 1944, the total forces of the Partisans numbered 650,000 men and women organized in four field armies and 52 divisions, which engaged in conventional warfare.
 By April 1945, the Partisans numbered over 800,000.

 Name

 The movement was consistently referred to as the "Partisans" throughout the war.
-However, due to frequent changes in size and structural reorganizations, the Partisans throughout their history held four full official names:
+However, due to frequent changes in size and structural reorganizations, the Partisans throughout their history held four full official names (translated here from Serbo-Croatian to English):